cloudmesh/cloudmesh-manual/docs/_sources/manual/compute/key.rst.txt

         key add NAME --git --username=username
             adds a named github key from a user with the given github username.

+        key set
+            adds the ~/.ssh/id_rsa.pub key with the name specified in cloudmesh.profile.user.
+            It also sets the variable key to that user.

        Once the keys are uploaded to github, they can be listed To list these keys the following list functions are provided.